dkz2r/latex-novice-academic-publishing/episodes/04-logical-structure.md

 % Everything before the \begin{document} command is called the preamble.
 \begin{document} % The document body starts here

+\tableofcontents

+% The section command automatically numbers and formats the section heading.
+\section{Sections}

 Hello World!

 This is my first LaTeX document.

-% The section command automatically numbers and formats the section heading.
-\section{Sections}

 I can add content to my first section!